catseye/The-Dossier/article/Video Games of Note.md

 This is made more complicated by the fact that you can only change direction in an arc.
 You can also shoot out some bits of the world when they get in your way, and in fact you have to in some places.

-Note, the screenshot above is from the Colecovision version, which I have never actually played.
-I've only played the arcade coin-op version.

 ### Liquid Kids